 What usually happens in our home is they agitate each other over silly stuff like–He’s looking at me funny.
 He’s making silly noises at me.
 He’s farting on me.
 I’m not joking about that last one.

 Regardless, of how silly it may seem, they are upset because the other child won’t stop.
-Well, they get so angry they burst and either yell or hit their brother.
-So, that’s when I get the tears and the loud—MOOOMMMMYYYY!
+In the midst of their frustration they burst and either yell or hit each other.
+So, that’s when I hear–

 Here’s where Talk It Out Time! comes in.
 When the upset child calls for me and tells me that his brother is making fun of him, I simply say, “Sounds like you need to talk it out at the stairs.”